“To let go does not mean to get rid of. To let go means to let be. When we let be with compassion, things come and go on their own.”

 – Jack Kornfield

-Everywhere I looked, I saw clues to the let go.
+Everywhere I looked, the same lesson appeared, repeating itself across different parts of my life.
 I understood that letting go was the way of Nature as she moved effortlessly through her cycles, never holding on to what was.
 Likewise, within my work with animals, they let go, as seen by their willingness to respond with the slightest release of pressure to move on to the next clue.
-And I also witnessed the necessity of letting go to deepen my practice within yoga.
+And I also witnessed the necessity of letting go to deepen my yoga practice.

-There is a pose in yoga called Savasana, also known as the corpse pose.
+There is a yoga pose called Savasana, also known as the corpse pose.
 It is a relaxation pose routinely done at the end of a yoga practice.
-Although it appears one is doing nothing, just laying on one’s back, it is often referred to as the most difficult of all poses.
+Although Savasana looks like doing nothing, it demands the one thing we resist most: surrender.
+Stillness exposes the mind’s restlessness.
+It reveals how deeply we are wired to do, fix, manage, and control.
 This is because the core element of Savasana is to let go, to let go as if you are a corpse.
 To do nothing sounds so easy, yet it is quite the reverse.

 Many find it difficult to turn their brains off while lying still; some become agitated, while others may fall asleep, defeating the ability to relax while consciously observing their state of mind.

-Getting to ‘how to let go starts with ‘why we hold on.’
-We hold on to many things: past relationships, toxic people, anger, fear, loss, hurt, what could have been, and loads of stuff.
-You name it, and we probably can hang on as if our lives depended on it.
+Getting to ‘how to let go” starts with ‘why we hold on.’
+We hold on to old relationships, outdated identities, anger, fear, grief, expectations, and the stories we tell ourselves about what should have been.
+You name it, and we can cling to it as if our lives depended on it.

 So why do we hang on, even when we know it is better to let go?

 The stuff we hang on to can have many effects on our psyche, both positive and negative.
-Often we have become entangled with belief systems that are out of sync, outdated, and no longer helpful in where we are or who we want to be.
-So while nostalgia is ok, it can keep us shackled to what will never be again.
+Often, we have become entangled with belief systems that are out of sync, outdated, and no longer helpful in where we are or who we want to be.
+So while nostalgia is okay, it can keep us shackled to what will never be again.

 This challenge is why Savasana is so tricky: our mind doesn’t want to be in the present.
 It wants to do.